 CALLING ALL YEAR 11 STUDENTS

-Time is running out.
-You need to ensure that you complete your required college applications as soon as possible to ensure you have a place on your chosen educational post 16 pathway.
+You will need to ensure that you complete your required applications in good time to ensure you have a place on your chosen educational post-16 pathway.

 NEED HELP, INFORMATION OR GUIDANCE?
-Then come along and see Mrs Budgen or Ms Mayo in their office, or email firstname.lastname@example.org.
+Then come along and see Mrs Budgen in her office off the Entrance Hall, or email careers@ormistondenes.